Sachin-B-A/String_Builders/StringBuilder_Functions.md

 # StringBuilder Functions in Java

 The `StringBuilder` class in Java provides a mutable sequence of characters, making it efficient for string manipulation, especially in DSA problems.
-Below are commonly used `StringBuilder` functions along with examples.
+Below are commonly used `StringBuilder` functions along with example's.

 ---